Home

 Our Vehicles

-Our game drive vehicles are open, extended Land Rovers which offer the very best photographic opportunities and are great for bird scopes.
-They have a fridge in which we stock a good variety of mixers, fruit juice, bottled water, beer and wine.
+Our game drive vehicles are open and designed to offer the very best photographic opportunities, they are also great for birding scopes.
+They have a fridge in which we stock a variety of mixers, fruit juice, beer and wine.
+Purified drinking water is provided on all our Safaris.

 A Typical Day on Safari

 Our day normally begins just before daybreak with a wake-up call.
-Hot water is brought to your wash stand and breakfast is served before the morning game drive.
-We are generally back in the camp before midday for a substantial brunch and siesta.
+Hot water is brought to your washstands and breakfast is served before the morning game drive.
+We are generally back in camp just before midday for a substantial cooked brunch and siesta.

-After tea in the afternoon we go out again, to be back in camp just after sunset for sun downers, snacks and dinner.
-Some days a picnic lunch will be taken with us, which means that we can be more flexible about the time we return to camp.
+After tea we go out again, to be back in camp just after sunset for sun downers, snacks and dinner.
+Some days we will take a picnic lunch with us, this means that we can be more flexible about the time we return to camp.
 We dine under the stars or in an airy tent with napkins and wine glasses.
 Fresh bread is baked on hot coals and our meals are wholesome and varied.
-Dietary restrictions can be accommodated with prior notice
+Dietary restrictions can be accommodated with prior notice.